-The Ethelbert Road and Athelstan Road Conservation Area abuts the Margate Conservation Area to the west, the Dalby Square Conservation Area to the east, and the proposed Northdown Road Conservation Area to the south and the proposed Clifftop Conservation Area to the north which lies along the seafront, separating the proposed Ethelbert Road and Athelstan Road Conservation Area from the promenade and beach.
+The proposed Ethelbert Road and Athelstan Road Conservation Area abuts the Margate Conservation Area to the west, the Dalby Square Conservation Area to the east, and the proposed Northdown Road Conservation Area to the south.
+To the immediate north, the proposed Esplanade Conservation Area lies along the seafront, separating the proposed Ethelbert Road and Athelstan Road Conservation Area from the promenade and beach.